-Scalar subquery unnesting is a transformation technique used by the MySQL optimizer to optimize queries that involve scalar subqueries.
-Scalar subqueries are subqueries that return a single value, typically used in expressions or as part of the SELECT clause.
+Scalar subquery unnesting is a transformation technique that the MySQL optimizer uses to optimize queries involving scalar subqueries.
+Scalar subqueries return a single value.
+You typically use them in expressions or as part of the SELECT

-When scalar subquery unnesting is applied, the optimizer transforms the query by rewriting the scalar subquery as a join or by merging it into the outer query.
-This transformation aims to improve performance by reducing the number of subquery executions and optimizing the query execution plan.
+When MySQL applies scalar subquery unnesting, the optimizer rewrites the scalar subquery as a join or merges it into the outer query.
+This transformation improves performance.
+It does so by reducing the number of subquery executions and optimizing the query execution plan.

 Here’s an example to illustrate the transformation: